Zenika/ceci-n-est-pas-un-bus-de-messages/README.md

   </a>
 </p>

-> Support project containing slides s and other elements for a presentatation about exotic messaging systems
+> Support project containing slides and other elements for a presentatation about exotic messaging systems

 ## Authors